2017 Candidate Handbook

-The 2013 LC Candidate Handbook includes all application materials and detailed information about the Exam.
+The 2017 LC Candidate Handbook includes all application materials and detailed information about the Examination.

 Online LC Examination Application

 We offer interested LC examination candidates the ability to complete the application online.
-Available April 2013
+Available in March 2017

 Intern LC Program